Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Here’s the standard set of reports you’ll find in your projects:

-Jira reports are easy to set up, but they aren’t as versatile or configurable as gadgets.
-You can’t combine them on a single screen either, which is why most Jira users progress to using dashboards.
+Jira reports are easy to set up but aren’t as versatile or configurable as gadgets.
+You can’t combine them on a single screen either, so most Jira users use dashboards.

 Jira Dashboard Building Blocks

-If you want to combine multiple charts and other information or data visualizations into one view then you’ll need to create a dashboard.
+You’ll need to create a dashboard if you want to combine multiple charts and other information or data visualizations into one view.

 In Jira, dashboards are created by combining ‘gadgets’ and using filters to splice and segment your project data.